-The term used to describe who is able to apply for housing and what type of property they are eligible to bid for.
+The term used to describe who can apply for housing and what type of property they are eligible to bid for.

 Expressing an interest (also known as bidding)

 The way to let us know you are interested in an advertised property, which can be done via the website.